 A more detailed discussion of this process and supporting research is found here.

-If you work with soft magnetic composites, this improved sintering application for the delubing process can have a big impact on your manufacturing process.
-As a leader among sintering furnace suppliers, Abbott Furnace Company has the know-how and equipment you need – please contact us to learn more and discuss your next project!
+If you work with soft magnetic composites, this improved sintering application for the delubing process can greatly impact your manufacturing process.
+As a leader among sintering furnace suppliers, Abbott Furnace Company has the know-how and equipment you need – please get in touch with us to learn more and discuss your next project!